 - Significantly reduced CapEx and OpEx compared to previous years

-Since we began working with them in 2015, Abril has migrated over 25 of its sites to WordPress.com VIP.
-As part of the work, we trained Abril’s highly skilled development team who had limited experience with WordPress at this scale, and brought them up to speed on WordPress development techniques, best practices, and security and performance.
+Since WordPress VIP began working with them in 2015, Abril has migrated over 25 of its sites to WordPress VIP.
+As part of the work, WordPress VIP trained Abril’s highly skilled development team who had limited experience with WordPress at this scale, and brought them up to speed on WordPress development techniques, best practices, and security and performance.

-In addition to hosting and supporting Abril’s sites and providing training for developers and editorial staff, WordPress.com VIP manages ongoing security and performance reviews, and serves as an end-to-end consultant for all of Abril’s content publishing development.
-This has opened up their pipeline, and freed the organization up to focus its resources where they can have the most valuable impact – editorial and front-end work.
+In addition to hosting and supporting Abril’s sites and providing training for developers and editorial staff, WordPress VIP manages ongoing security and performance, and serves as an end-to-end consultant for all of Abril’s content publishing development.
+This has opened up their pipeline, and freed the organization up to focus its resources where they can have the most valuable impact—editorial and front-end work.

 Based on the company’s internal analysis, their previous system faced three major challenges.

 First, the lack of standardization was itself the source of inefficiencies up and down the organization.
 “When we needed to make any change, implement a project or try to address a business need, it was chaos.
-We had to try to align numerous teams, systems and schedules to make it happen,” explained Schultz.
-This led to unnecessary duplicated effort and layers of complexity.
+We had to try to align numerous teams, systems, and schedules to make it happen,” explained Schultz.
+This led to unnecessary duplicated efforts and layers of complexity.

 Establishing a common platform and theme set on WordPress has drastically reduced the amount of work and resources required to support advertising campaigns.
 In addition to narrowing and simplifying the work required on ad units, new site templates can now be sold, designed, and launched quickly, which makes everybody happy.

 Second, the company’s multiple platforms and resource groups hindered its agility.
 Responding to opportunities, needs, and market changes quickly was extremely difficult.
 Central IT resources were tied up supporting the security, maintenance, and uptime needs of each of the platforms.
 That left precious little bandwidth for feature updates, new site launches, and enhancements.
-Two sets of code review processes, one internal and one external, caused slow and overlapping loops.
 Creating a new template or launching a new site often took many months when it should have only taken weeks.
 Further, every time a new technology entered the market, it necessitated a new custom development project for each platform, which ensured Abril’s brands would be slow to reach parity with faster-moving rivals.

-Abril has made major improvements in agility since standardizing with WordPress.com VIP.
-New feature and site launches can now be deployed with just a few days notice.
+Abril has made major improvements in agility since standardizing with WordPress VIP.
+New features and site launches can now be deployed with just a few days’ notice.
 Company resources are no longer tied up in staying up to date with third-party API’s like Facebook Instant Articles and Google AMP, and Abril is now first to market with updates any time those services change.
 Maintenance and security releases no longer hinder the pipeline of site launches and updates.